*. As if the title wasn’t stupid enough, they had to put an exclamation mark at the end. You know you’re in full low-budget exploitation mode when.

 *.
 On both commentary tracks much is made of the terrible effect the loss of his wife, who died in 1971, had on Peter Cushing.
 Baker said that he became a shell, and Cushing himself described himself as just “killing time” after she died.
 He was still very professional, but it’s hard not to feel some of that despair and even listlessness here in his performance as the cadaverous Van Helsing figure, Dr. Pope.
 Though as the part is written he really has very little to do except to find out what is going on.
 And the fact is, he was always a very restrained and formal actor.

 *.
 Stephanie Beacham is the ultimate Hammer girl in a non-Hammer movie.
 All bulging eyes and heaving bosom, screams and dramatic décolletage.
-Ian Ogilvie: “with Stephanie you don’t need dialogue” (he meant that as a compliment to her “big” acting).
+Ian Ogilvie: “with Stephanie you don’t need dialogue” (he meant that as a compliment to her “big” style of acting).
 Not that there’s anything wrong with that, especially as the role calls for nothing more.

 *.
 I’ve made a couple of comments now on actors doing the best with the limited material they’re given to work with.
-Here’s Ian Ogilvy stating the obviou: “these parts, as written, aren’t tremendously profound, they’re fairly shallow.”
+Here’s Ian Ogilvy stating the obvious: “these parts, as written, aren’t tremendously profound, they’re fairly shallow.”

 *.
 I wonder how many other movies have been made that quote from Milton’s Comus.
 Probably not many.
 What’s strange about it here is that it has no real thematic connection, as the virgin (Catherine) is immediately violated.
 I suspect they just threw it in for weight.

 *.
 The gorey bits are laughable, almost bad enough to be good.
-The eyeless face is a poor mask and Silas’s birthmark looks like a Fruit Roll-Up that’s been stuck to his face.
+The eyeless face is a poor mask and Silas’s birthmark looks like a Fruit Roll-Up that’s been stuck on.
 Charles smashing his grandfather’s corpse to bits in the graveyard is a howl (on the DVD commentary Ogilvie agrees, calling it “really quite funny,” and something a contemporary audience would “scream with laughter” at).
 The battery-operated crawling hand doesn’t look too bad, but when it performs like the killer bunny in Monty Python and the Holy Grail, leaping at people’s throats, the effect is hilarious.

 *.
 But I said “almost” bad enough to be good.
 The fact is, this is a cheap and stupid movie.
 What isn’t funny or stupid (or both) tends to just be repellent.
 I’m thinking primarily here of the flashback rape scene, which is ugly.